Garrison Keillor brings his solo show to Peekskill NY. Be prepared to laugh and sing along as you celebrate all that unite us.

 In 1996, at the age of 75, his collection Scrambled Eggs and Whiskey won the National Book Award.
 Carruth died in 2008 after complications from a stroke.

-Today is the birthday of the journalist and war correspondent Ernest Taylor “Ernie” Pyle (books by this author), born near Dana, Indiana (1900).
-He went to Indiana University and, with only a semester left, he quit school and went to work on the Washington Daily News.
+Today is the birthday of the journalist and war correspondent Ernest Taylor “Ernie” Pyle, born near Dana, Indiana (1900).
+He went to Indiana University, and with only a semester left, he quit school went to work on the Washington Daily News.
 He soon made editor, married, and worked nonstop for three years.
-But he was restless and didn’t like being behind a desk so he and his wife packed up their Ford roadster and took off on a 9,000-mile trip around the U.S.
+But he was restless and didn’t like being behind a desk, so he and his wife packed up their Ford roadster and took off on a 9,000-mile trip around the U.S.

 When World War II broke out, he became a war correspondent, writing stories from the front from the soldier’s perspective.
 He won the Pulitzer Prize for his work and was instrumental in securing combat pay for troops.
 Congress named this legislation the Ernie Pyle Bill.